 *MoreThis simple cottage had good bones and due to the owners’ desire to maintain a simple lifestyle utilising multifunctional spaces and reuse existing parts of the house, it was decided to renovate and reinvent the existing cottage.

-*MoreThis Hempcrete house, currently under construction in Narara Ecovillage, incorporates a multitude of design features ensuring that not only does the building meet all of the Ecovillage’s rigorous sustainability goals and guidelines, but also creates a very comfortable and liveable home for its owner.
+*MoreThis Hempcrete house incorporates a multitude of design features ensuring that not only does the building meet all of the Ecovillage’s rigorous sustainability goals and guidelines, but also creates a very comfortable and liveable home for its owner.

 *MoreThe site is on a heavily forested north-west facing slope with views towards Red Bluff and the Kuranda Railway to the west.
 The site is fairly steep, with a narrow spur line at the rear which plunges steeply into a seasonal creek gully below.